pyth-network/pyth-crosschain/target_chains/ethereum/sdk/stylus/README.md

 # Pyth Stylus SDK

-This package provides utilities for consuming prices from the [Pyth Network](https://pyth.network/) Oracle in Solidity.
+This package provides utilities for consuming prices from the [Pyth Network](https://pyth.network/) Oracle in Rust with Stylus.
 It also includes the [Pyth Interface ABI](./abis/IPyth.json), which can be used in your libraries to interact with the Pyth contract.

 It is **strongly recommended** to follow the [consumer best practices](https://docs.pyth.network/documentation/pythnet-price-feeds/best-practices) when consuming data from Pyth.